 There was a 68-mile stretch of trail through the Wind River Range (between the Big Sandy Trailhead and the Green River Lakes Trailhead) without any points I could access by Jeep.
 In the best of times that would take Dad about 5 days, but we knew these were not the best of times.
 While recharging in Pinedale, we learned that there were definitely more blowdowns heading north, but how thick and for how long remained uncertain.

 With Dad’s preferred maximum food carry of 3 days in mind, I came up with a plan to resupply him on foot at about the halfway point.
 Starting at the popular Pole Creek Trailhead (aka Elkhart Park), I’d hike 11 miles on the Pole Creek Trail up to where it bisected the CDT into two roughly equal halves, the first almost 35 miles, the second 33.
-I planned to carry the food he needed for the second half, camp with him overnight, and then the next day, hike back on the Pole Creek Trail while he continued northbound on the CDT.
+I planned to carry the food he needed for the second half, camp with him overnight, and then the next day, hike back to the Jeep on the Pole Creek Trail while he continued northbound on the CDT.
 Given the overall difficulty of the terrain, Dad decided to allocate a conservative 3 days for each half.
 I brought him back to the Big Sandy Trailhead on Father’s Day, and we planned to meetup on the CDT 3 days later—on what would be his 72nd Birthday.

 I should also mention that after our previous meetup snafu, we enumerated 3 simple communication rules to follow going forward.
 Chiefly: